AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/how-tos/firefly-expand-image-api-tutorial.md

 ];
 ```

-## Upload source image
+## Upload Source Image

  Next, let's upload our source image using Firefly's [Upload API](../api/upload_image/).
-This image will serve as the starting point for all variations.
+This image serves as the starting point for all variations.

 ```js
 const axios = require("axios");